ckeditor/ckeditor5/docs/updating/migration-to-cdn/vuejs-v3.md

 } );
 ```

-The code above will remove all CKEditor&nbsp;5 CDN scripts, style sheets, and Window objects from the head section of your HTML file before each test making sure that the `useCKEditorCloud` composable will inject the CKEditor&nbsp;5 scripts and styles again.
+The code above will remove all CKEditor&nbsp;5 CDN scripts, style sheets, and Window objects from the head section of your HTML file before each test, making sure that the `useCKEditorCloud` composable will inject the CKEditor&nbsp;5 scripts and styles again.